 The Ph.D. in Biblical Counseling trains pastors, counselors, and scholars to think and practice wisely in caring for people amid the complexities of human life.
 The modular format allows for students already established in their respective ministries or vocations to pursue the highest level residential research degree.
 This degree not only provides advanced scholarship in the theological, historical, and contemporary aspects of biblical counseling, but also fosters case wisdom, skill in biblical interpretation, and appreciation for the church’s role in the care of people.

 If you are interested in applying for the Ph.D. in this area of study, learn more about the Admissions Process.
-To prepare for the entrance exam in this area of study, consult the study guide.
+To prepare for the entrance exam in this area of study, consult the entrance exam study guide.

-Ecclesiology and Methods in Biblical Counseling
+87750 Scripture and Theology in Counseling

-Applied Theology and Typical Problems
+87725 Applied Theology and Typical Problems

-Marriage and Family Counseling
+97015 Marriage and Family Counseling

 An in-depth analysis of the fundamental principles of biblical counseling and of the application of these principles in the context of marital and parental relationships.
 Student will apply principles from biblical counseling through the development of case studies.